-- We will continue to sample our water sources for PFAS. - We are investigating treatment options for possible future use of Granular Activated Carbon (GAC). - We will continue to provide low PFAS Water at the Broadway WTP, located at 507 Broadway where PFAS6 levels are under the state regulatory limit of 20 ng/L. Water from these spigots is available free of charge during posted hours (currently 8 am to 8 pm, 7 days a week). - When additional information becomes available, this public notice will be updated.
+- We will continue to sample our water sources for PFAS. - We are in discussion with several engineering firms seeking design proposals to upgrade all three of our water treatment plants in order to meet current Massachusetts PFAS regulations and the pending EPA PFAS regulations which we expect to go into effect in 2024.
+We will be awarding a design contract in early 2024 and will be submitting an article at the spring 2024 Town Meeting to fund this effort. - We will continue to provide low PFAS Water at the Broadway WTP, located at 507 Broadway where PFAS6 levels are under the state regulatory limit of 20 ng/L. Water from these spigots is available free of charge during posted hours (currently 8 am to 8 pm, 7 days a week).